’90 Day Fiancé’ Star Jihoon Lee Adds #Lonely Hashtag To Latest Instagram Selfie

 “Looking good Jihoon.
 Everyone deserves to be happy in life.
 I hope you find it.
 We’ve all had our own struggles in life, and eventually we find it when things are put into perspective,” a fan pointed out.

 This is the second season the couple has appeared on The Other Way.
-Like other couples who are cast for the TLC show, cultural differences — and living in a new country —have frequently caused relationship problems.
+Much like other couples who are cast for the TLC show, cultural differences — and living in a new country —have frequently caused relationship problems.

-In Jihoon’s case, lying about his job and bank account has created numerous issues, especially after they welcomed their first child just nine months after they met.
+In Jihoon’s case, lying about his job and bank account has created numerous issues.
+This was especially true after they welcomed their first child just nine months after they met.

 During the most recent episode of The Other Way that aired on August 11, Jihoon and his wife were still battling about his financial situation.

-According to ET, he lied about working full-time, something Deavan found out after she relocated to South Korea with their son and her daughter.
-She complained that he he was dependent on his parents and told producers that they need to stop enabling him.
+According to Entertainment Tonight, he lied about working full-time, which is something Deavan found out after she relocated to South Korea with their son and her daughter.
+She complained that he was dependent on his parents and told producers that they need to stop enabling him.

 Filming for the current season happened last year, but fans won’t find out the couple’s current relationship status until the season finale airs.